 This Action Plan that was supposed to be in action from last year cannot be implemented until the council sits and ratifies it.
 Read the full Act HERE

 Effects of climate change

-1.CS Eugene Wamalwa confirmed that 20 people have died due to floods this year.This number is however questionable and expected to be more .
+1.CS Eugene Wamalwa confirmed that 20 (this changed to 29 three days later) people have died due to floods this year.This number is however questionable and expected to be more .

 2.Water borne diseases and Malaria now exists in places where they were unheard of https://www.theguardian.com/global-development/2015/jun/18/kenya-bednets-malaria-prevention-climate-change and https://www.who.int/globalchange/projects/adaptation/en/index6.html

 - In 2017/2018, 3.4 million people we left starving https://www.nation.co.ke/counties/Over-2-million-Kenyans-face-starvation/1107872-5251942-7kcerkz/index.html